1974 Edmonton municipal election

 The 1974 municipal election was held October 16, 1974 to elect a mayor and twelve aldermen to sit on Edmonton City Council and seven trustees to sit on each of the public and separate school boards.

+The aldermen were elected using plurality block voting in three-seat wards.

 Voter turnout

 There were 141,636 ballots cast out of 406,995 eligible voters, for a voter turnout of 36.4%.